By Eric Johnson

 Thus says the Lord, I will not leave my people if they will keep my commandments and serve me as I have instructed you; yea, my Spirit touches the hearts of many who have no understanding of my law.
 I have heard the prayers of my people and all is in my hands.

 The last part of verse 3 sounds informal: “At this juncture the Messenger left.
 He said he would be back and spare me a little longer.”
 Then, “He returned and gave what follows,” with another six verses added.
 At the end, Fetting wrote,

 This was presented to me by the Messenger and I read it as the Messenger unrolled the roll which he had shown me the previous night on which was written, “The Word of the Lord.”
 (Signed OTTO FETTING)

 There was a ” testimony of four witnesses to the Thirtieth Message as delivered by the Messenger sent from God” at the end, with a notarized statement provided by a notary public from Michigan.
 The witnesses were W.R.
 Bexter, Roy E. Fetting, Jennie M. Fetting, and Eliazabeth M. Mills.
-Otto Fetting died an hour after this last message.
+Fetting died soon after on January 30, 1933.

 William A. Draves: The New Leader

 Four years after Fetting’s death, William A. Draves (1912-1994)—a former RLDS and LDS Church member from Nucla, Colorado—claimed that the very same John the Baptist had appeared to him.
 He said he received his first Message (number 31) given on October 4, 1937.
 In the preface to the vision, Draves described the scene: